Fawn Weaver: Personal life

 Born in 1976 as Fawn Evette Wilson, she is the daughter of Motown Records songwriter and producer Frank Wilson.
 She has been married to Keith Weaver since 2003.

 Legal issues

 2025 lawsuit by Farm Credit Mid-America

 In July 2025, Farm Credit Mid-America filed a US$108 million federal lawsuit against Uncle Nearest, Inc., Nearest Green Distillery, Inc., Uncle Nearest Real Estate Holdings, LLC, and co-founders Fawn and Keith Weaver, alleging defaults on multiple loans, misuse of loan proceeds, inflated collateral reporting, and failure to maintain financial covenants.
-The lawsuit seeks the appointment of a court-appointed receiver to protect the lender’s collateral.
-Uncle Nearest denied the allegations, attributing issues to a former chief financial officer, and initiated a social media campaign called Operation Clear the Shelves in response.
+The lawsuit sought the appointment of a court-appointed receiver to protect the lender's collateral which was granted.
+In May 2026, the court expanded the receivership to include founder Fawn Weaver's holding company, finding that a 20 million dollar loan from Jay‑Z's investment vehicle had been routed through Weaver's holding company and misrepresented to Farm Credit as the Weaver's own funds, which the judge said met the standard for fraudulent conduct.
+On June 1, 2026, the court appointed receivership announced that a buyer for Uncle Nearest Inc and Nearest Green Distillery had been found and would be announced publicly after the deal was finalized.The court-appointed receiver fired Weaver and her husband and co-founder, Keith Weaver, on June 1.
+The firings were disclosed on July 10 in a federal court filing obtained by The Tennessean.